Zero2k/bth_ramverk2_project_backend/README.md

 [✔] Scrutinizer CI

 I use Travis CI and Scrutinizer CI to make sure that my build is working and passing its tests.
 The other services is used to generate reports of my code quality.
 Throughout the project, I have managed to keep the code quality at a high level, however as i added coverage via Scrutinizer then my score went down a bit, but it seems to be because of some code in the coverage folder.

+About the benefits of using tools like these.
+So i have looked quite a bit at the report from bettercodehub.com and what it often complains about is 'Write Short Units of Code' and i have rewrite the code in some places to achieve this, but there are places I don't want to do this because I find it harder to read the code / understand what the code does.

+In conclusion, i see the benefits of using tools like bettercodehub.com and i believe it's a good development tool but i don't think you should do exactly what it says all the time, especially not if it make the code harder to understand.
+As for Travis CI, it's a good tool to make sure the code works and it's defenitively something I will continue to use.

 ### Real-Time